-Most notable about Iowa’s betting operations is how quick the turnaround was from a bi-partisan legislative passage in April 2019 to Gov. Kim Reynolds’ signature a couple of weeks later, to bettors in mid-August being able to wager on the season kick-off between the Iowa Hawkeyes and Miami (Ohio) Redhawks.
+Most notable about Iowa sports betting operations is how quick the turnaround was from a bi-partisan legislative passage in April 2019, to Gov. Kim Reynolds’ signature a couple of weeks later, to bettors in mid-August being able to wager on the season kick-off between the Iowa Hawkeyes and Miami (Ohio) Redhawks.

 It took three-and-a-half months.
 Were there any bets available on that?

 Other states, such as Illinois and Tennessee, which passed betting legislation around the same time, were not nearly as efficient with their rollouts.

-More than a half-dozen casinos began taking sports bets at noon on August 15 of 2019, with more going live over the ensuing weeks.
+More than a half-dozen casinos introduced sports wagering to the state at noon on Aug.
+15, 2019, with more going live over the ensuing weeks.

-Iowa Racing and Gaming Commission (IRGC) administrator Brian Ohorilko attributes the state’s ability to hit the gridiron running to the fact the overseeing panel began preparing for the possibility of legal sports betting after the U.S. Supreme court overturned the Professional and Amateur Sports Protection Act of 1992.
+Iowa Racing and Gaming Commission (IRGC) administrator Brian Ohorilko attributes the state’s ability to hit the gridiron running to the fact the overseeing panel began preparing for the possibility of legal sports betting in 2018, after the U.S. Supreme court overturned the Professional and Amateur Sports Protection Act (1992).

 Another step the IRGC took to speed things along was to establish relationships with states that already have sports betting and get copies of their rules and regulations on wagering.
 No issues getting a little help from your friends.

-In July 2019, Iowa’s rules, which govern how sports betting is to be conducted in the state, including operator applications and licensure and establishing problem gambling policy, were OK’d by the IRGC following a public hearing.
+In July 2019, the Iowa sports betting rules, which govern how sports betting is to be conducted in the state, including operator applications and licensure and establishing problem gambling policy, were OK’d by the IRGC following a public hearing.